Last time we rolled a circle on another circle the same size, and looked at the curve traced out by a point on the rolling circle:

 1) The way just described: roll a circle on a circle twice as big, and track the path of a point.

-2) Alternatively, take a circle twice as big as another, fit it around that smaller one, roll it around, and let one of its points trace out a curve.
+2) Alternatively, take a circle that’s one and a half times big as another, fit it around that smaller one, roll it around, and let one of its points trace out a curve.
 Again you get a nephroid!

 3) Take a semicircle, point it upwards, shine parallel rays of light straight down at it, and let those rays reflect off it.
 The envelope of the reflected rays will be half of a nephroid: